SzeMeng76/yahoofinance-mcp/README.md

 - "Compare the performance of GOOGL and AMZN over the past 3 months."
 - "What's the 52-week range for NVDA?"
 - "How has the S&P 500 performed today?"
+- "Create a market sentiment dashboard for today's trading."
+- "Generate a portfolio performance chart for my tech stocks."
+- "Show me a technical analysis of Tesla stock with moving averages."
+- "What's the current fear/greed index in the market?"
+- "Visualize the correlation between S&P 500 and VIX over the past month."

 ## Troubleshooting